chmATiac/ARFCAMB/README.md

 A set of routines have been modified to include angular redshift fluctuations (ARF) as a new cosmological observable.

-ARF may be invoked by stating " source_type='arf' " when calling redshift windows (either via "GaussianSourceWindow" or "SplinedSourceWindow").
+ARF may be invoked by stating " source_type='arf' " when calling redshift windows (temporaritly only the "SplinedSourceWindow" routine works properly, but "GaussianSourceWindow" will be modified in the future).
 The ARF will thus correspond to a given redshift window, just as it would be the case for " source_type='counts' " or " source_type='lensing' ".
 The impact of photometric redshift errors can only be included when using the "SplinedSourceWindow" routine.
 The RMS of the photo-z errors may be introduced by including the flag "sigma_Errz".
 The PDF of the photo-z errors is assumed to be Gaussian, but a (truncated) Lorentzian may be used if the flag "i_Lorentz=1" is added as an argument in the "SplinedSourceWindow" function.
 The Lorentzian is truncated at +/- 4 sigma_Errz, beyond which a Gaussian shape is adopted.
 Example in python:

 zS=np.arange(0.4,1.8,0.001) ; dndzS=(zS/0.6)**-0.5